Overview

-The comprehensive plan will modernize a 10-mile section of the Northeast Corridor in Baltimore, MD.
+The B&P Tunnel Replacement Program is a comprehensive plan that will modernize a 10-mile section of the Northeast Corridor in Baltimore, MD.

 The Program aims to promote a more sustainable future with electrified trains, enhance passenger safety with modern fire and life safety systems, and create time savings for the traveling public with faster track speeds.